 Who Regulates My Bank?

-If your bank is on one of these lists, the OCC can assist you with questions or concerns you may have.
-Start here.
+If you found your bank and it is regulated by the OCC, then the OCC Customer Assistance Group can assist you with questions or concerns you may have.

-If your bank is not on one of the lists above, it is not regulated by the OCC.
-It may be a savings and loan, credit union, state-regulated financial institutions, or other type of institution.
-The links below can help you find the right regulator.
+If you couldn't find your bank using the steps above, it is not regulated by the OCC.
+It may be a credit union, state-regulated bank, or other type of institution.

-- The National Credit Union Administration supervises and insures Federal credit unions and insures State-chartered credit unions.
-Visit their Consumer Information page for information and assistance regarding credit unions.
+The National Credit Union Administration (NCUA) supervises and insures federal credit unions and insures state-chartered credit unions.
+Visit their Consumer Assistance Center for information and assistance regarding credit unions.

-The Federal Deposit Insurance Corporation insures State-chartered banks that are not members of the Federal Reserve System.
-The FDIC also insures deposits in banks and savings associations in the event of bank failure.
+- Federal Deposit Insurance Corporation (FDIC) - The FDIC insures state-chartered banks that are not members of the Federal Reserve System.
+The FDIC also insures deposits in banks and federal savings associations in the event of bank failure.
 The FDIC's Consumer Protection page provides information and assistance.